 The fat component in grandma’s recipes was often lard (gasp dramatically, if you will — lard! — but my grandfather lived to be 92, and died of old age, not clogged arteries).

-My mom humbly claims the talent has skipped a generation, but make no mistake, she has her moments.
+My mom humbly claimed the talent skipped a generation, but make no mistake, she had her moments.
 Her mock turtle soup has a special sumthin’ sumthin’ that makes me close my eyes and sigh every time I take a bite.

 I always prepare it just like my Mom, though.
 Perfection.
 Skipped generation, schmikipped generation.